wikimedia/mediawiki-extensions-Tabs/README.md

 If you want to place a toggle box or dropdown menu inside a tab menu, you can simply place a <code>&lt;tab&gt;</code> tag inside the <code>&lt;tab&gt;</code> tag that functions as a tab.
 This will restrict toggle boxes and dropdowns to visibility in just one tab though.
 So, if you want to have a toggle box or dropdown that's visible in every tab, encase it in a <code>&lt;tab&gt;</code> tag with an <code>index="*"</code> set to it.

 That way, the outer <code>&lt;tab&gt;</code> tag will be recognised as a tab container, and the inner one will be recognised as a toggle box or dropdown menu, as desired.
-The toggle box or dropdown must then also use the [[#General usage information|parser function syntax]].
+The toggle box or dropdown must then also use the [[#Nested combinations|parser function syntax]].

 If you want the contents of the toggle box inside the tab menu to be able to change depending on the selected tab, you should use the <code>nested="true"</code> attribute on the tag.
 This can be done by setting the very last argument of the <code>#tab:</code> parser function or the <code>#tag:tab</code> parser function to <code>nested=true</code>.